Time taken: Duration

 ~ starting time till the ending time of an event or task.

-We can use hours(h)minutes(min) or seconds(s) to measure time taken.
+We can use hours(h), minutes(min) or seconds(s) to measure time taken.

-Using hoursthe time taken to travel from Singapore to KL by car is 4 hours 39 mins.
+Using hours: the time taken to travel from Singapore to KL by car is 4 hours 39 mins.

 (or 279 mins or 16740 seconds)